 The ecommerce growth of the last two decades has brought us to a fulfillment tipping point.
 Entrepreneurs are able to reach potential customers through channels that didn’t used to exist, completely upending traditional distribution.
 Consumer product companies no longer need to sell into buyers or attend trade shows to market their products.
 They can do so through their own channels.
 But as digital tools have emerged to run nearly every aspect of a consumer product business, the mechanisms for how those products get to customers have stayed behind.
 The traditional fulfillment format does not apply to modern businesses, so, we thought, isn’t time for one that does?
 That brings us to today.

 With a software platform that automates the heavy lifting of getting products in the hands of customers, Airhouse lets entrepreneurs focus on what they’re best at.
 Onboarding takes minutes and there’s no need for a team with operational or engineering expertise.
-Once connected with a business’ ecommerce platform, like Shopify, Airhouse’s software evaluates store data to create a holistic view of the business and where its customers are.
+Once connected with a business’ ecommerce platform, like Shopify or Squarespace, Airhouse’s software evaluates store data to create a holistic view of the business and where its customers are.
 Brands are then matched with warehouses in Airhouse’s partner network that make the most sense for the business, with their inventory shipped to the partner facility as fast as the same day.
 Airhouse then creates a custom technical configuration for each business tailored directly to their needs and growth strategy.

 From there, as new orders come in, the entire fulfillment process, from factory to front door, is efficiently and affordably managed by Airhouse.
 From a single dashboard, brands have complete visibility on inventory, so they know what products are where and which are running low in real time.
 It’s like having an all-in-one, cloud-based warehouse that maintains itself—an Airhouse.